Interim Armored Vehicle: Proposals

 adaptability to the new brigades and their potential for the insertion of new technology to improve its capabilities.
-Vehicles assessed included the Pandur the M1117, the LAV III and LAV III assault gun variant, the Dragoon APC, the Bionix 25, the LAV 300 Mark II, the 6x6 Véhicule de l'Avant Blindé, the TPz Fuchs, the GDLS Dragoon, the Mobile Tactical Vehicle Light and the M8 Armored Gun System.
+Vehicles assessed included the Pandur, the M1117, the LAV III and LAV III assault gun variant, the Dragoon APC, the Bionix 25, the LAV 300 Mark II, the 6x6 Véhicule de l'Avant Blindé, the TPz Fuchs, the GDLS Dragoon, the Mobile Tactical Vehicle Light and the M8 Armored Gun System.

 Commonality between vehicles was seen as a desired, but not essential characteristic.
 As of February 2000, the Army believed that most of the Medium Armored Vehicle variants would be based on the infantry carrier vehicle variant.
-The mobile gun system and howitzer variants would be permitted to share less commonality.
+The mobile gun system (MGS) and howitzer variants would be permitted to share less commonality.
 In March 2000, the Army confirmed it would award up to two contracts.
 In February, Major General John Caldwell had said the Army would only award one contract, rather than splitting the contract among two winners.
 In April, Shinseki said the Army had no preference of wheeled versus tracks but said "management could be pretty challenging," if both wheeled and tracked options were chosen.

 The 3rd Infantry Brigade, 2nd Infantry Division, a heavy brigade at Fort Lewis, became the first to be converted into a Stryker Brigade beginning around March 2000.
 The U.S. Army outfitted the unit with LAV IIIs borrowed from Canada, which served as the main surrogate for the IAV.
 Others included the Lynx, TPz Fuchs, B1 Centauro and M113.

 In April 2000, the Army released its request for proposals for the IAV.